module plfa.part1.Equality where

 begin (x ≡⟨ x≡y ⟩ (y ≡⟨ y≡z ⟩ (z ∎)))

 The application of begin is purely cosmetic, as it simply returns its argument.
 That argument consists of _≡⟨_⟩_ applied to x, x≡y, and y ≡⟨ y≡z ⟩ (z ∎).
-The first argument is a term, x, while the second and third arguments are both proofs of equations, in particular proofs of x ≡ y and y ≡ z respectively, which are combined by trans in the body of _≡⟨_⟩_ to yield a proof of x ≡ z.
+The first argument is a term, x, while the second and third arguments are proofs of x ≡ y and y ≡ z respectively, which are combined by trans in the body of _≡⟨_⟩_ to yield a proof of x ≡ z.
 The proof of y ≡ z consists of _≡⟨_⟩_ applied to y, y≡z, and z ∎.
-The first argument is a term, y, while the second and third arguments are both proofs of equations, in particular proofs of y ≡ z and z ≡ z respectively, which are combined by trans in the body of _≡⟨_⟩_ to yield a proof of y ≡ z.
+The first argument is a term, y, while the second and third arguments are proofs of y ≡ z and z ≡ z respectively, which are combined by trans in the body of _≡⟨_⟩_ to yield a proof of y ≡ z.
 Finally, the proof of z ≡ z consists of _∎ applied to the term z, which yields refl.
 After simplification, the body is equivalent to the term:

 trans x≡y (trans y≡z refl)

 We could replace any use of a chain of equations by a chain of applications of trans; the result would be more compact but harder to read.
-The trick behind means that a chain of equalities simplifies to a chain of applications of trans that ends in trans e refl, where e is a term that proves some equality, even though e alone would do.
+The trick behind means that a chain of equalities simplifies to a chain of applications of trans that ends in trans e refl, where e is a term that proves some equality.

 Exercise trans and ≡-Reasoning (practice)